 Deborah Nolan is associate dean of mathematical and physical sciences and professor of statistics at the University of California, Berkeley.
 Her research has involved the empirical process, high-dimensional modeling, cross-validation, and most recently technology in education and reproducible research.
 Professor Nolan has been recognized at Berkeley for excellence in teaching and undergraduate student advising and is noted for working with and encouraging all students in their understanding of statistics.
 She co-directs the Cal Teach and Math for America, Berkeley programs.
 Deborah also organizes Explorations in Statistics Research, a multi-campus summer program to encourage undergraduates to pursue graduate studies in statistics.
 Deborah is elected Fellow of the American Statistical Association and Fellow of the Institute of Mathematical Statistics.
 She is co-author of Stat Labs with Terry Speed and Teaching Statistics with Andrew Gelman.
 Nolan joined the Department of Statistics in 1986.
 She received her AB from Vassar College in 1977 and her PhD in statistics from Yale University in 1986.

-Mark Tygert is a Research Scientist for Facebook Artificial Intelligence Research.
-Prior to this position Dr. Tygert was on the faculty at NYU's Courant Institute, UCLA, and Yale.
-Dr. Tygert received his B.A. in Mathematics from Princeton University, and his Ph.D. from Yale University.
-His prior research focused on fast spherical harmonic transforms, randomized algorithms for linear algebra, and complements to chi-square tests.
-Dr. Tygert’s recent honors include the 2010 William O. Baker Award from the U.S. National Academy of Sciences and the 2012 DARPA Young Faculty Award and his current research interests are in machine learning, statistics, and computational science and engineering, particularly numerical analysis
+Mark Tygert is a research scientist for Facebook Artificial Intelligence Research.
+Prior to this position, he was on the faculty at NYU's Courant Institute, UCLA, and Yale.
+He received his B.A. in mathematics from Princeton University, and his Ph.D. from Yale University.
+His research has focused on fast spherical harmonic transforms, randomized algorithms for linear algebra, and complements to chi-square tests.
+His recent honors include the 2010 William O. Baker Award from the U.S. National Academy of Sciences and the 2012 DARPA Young Faculty Award.
+His current research interests are in machine learning, statistics, and computational science and engineering, particularly numerical analysis.

 Jessica Utts is a professor of statistics at the University of California at Irvine where she served as Chair from 2010 to 2016.
-She is also the 2016 President of the American Statistical Association.
+During her tenure as chair the Statistics Department created an undergraduate major in Data Science.
+She was also the 2016 President of the American Statistical Association (ASA), and during her presidential year the ASA Board discussed and endorsed the DeVeaux et al report “Curriculum Guidelines for Undergraduate Programs in Data Science.”
 She received her BA in math and psychology at SUNY Binghamton, and her MA and Ph.D. in statistics at Penn State University.
 She is the author of Seeing Through Statistics and the co-author with Robert Heckard of Mind on Statistics and Statistical Ideas and Methods.
 Jessica has been active in the statistics education community at the high school and college levels.
 She served as a member and then chaired the Advanced Placement Statistics Development Committee for six years, and currently serves as the Chief Reader for AP Statistics.
 She was a member of the American Statistical Association task force that produced the Guidelines for Assessment and Instruction in Statistics Education (GAISE) recommendations for elementary statistics courses.
 She was a founding member of the Statistics Department at the University of California, Davis, and spent many years on the faculty before moving to UC Irvine in 2008.
 She is the recipient of the Academic Senate Distinguished Teaching Award and the Magnar Ronning Award for Teaching Excellence, both at the University of California at Davis.
 She is also a fellow of the American Statistical Association, the Institute of Mathematical Statistics, and the American Association for the Advancement of Science.
 Beyond statistics education, Jessica’s major contributions have been in applying statistics to a variety of disciplines, most notably to parapsychology, the laboratory study of psychic phenomena.
 She has appeared on numerous television shows, including Larry King Live, ABC Nightline, CNN Morning News, and 20/20, and appears in a documentary included on the DVD with the movie Suspect Zero.